Parthenon temple on the Athenian Acropolis, Attica, Greece.

 No matter how dense the subject, complicated the field, or convoluted the material, every interested reader should be able to access and understand the argument in any nonfiction book.

-For some authors, this can be a difficult imperative to accept.
-When we’ve spent years–decades, likely–gaining expertise and building arguments, we often bury the assumptions, connections, and relationships that make up the foundation of our work.
-When we then condense our work into a book, we often assume our readers will do the work of excavation.
+This can be a difficult imperative to accept.
+When we’ve spent years/decades/a lifetime gaining expertise, we usually bury the assumptions, connections, and relationships that make up the foundation of our work.
+If we condense that work into a book, we implicitly demand our readers do the work of excavation.

-Although very (very) few readers will do this, authors often resist directives to make their arguments more accessible because it feels like a directive to dumb things down or pander to casual passersby.
+Even so, authors often resist the directive to make their argument more accessible–protesting that it’s a directive to dumb things down or pander to casual passersby.

-While it’s true that not every reader will be interested in evolutionary biology and the future of genetics, or in the philosophical foundations and future of AI, those who are interested and motivated are capable of following the author’s most complicated argument, as long as it’s accessible.
+While it’s true that not every reader will be interested in evolutionary biology and the future of genetics, or in the philosophical foundations and future of AI, those who are interested enough to purchase our books are already motivated to follow the most complicated of thoughts.

 We write for these readers–interested, motivated readers–readers who have sought out our work and want to know more.
-Making our argument functional and usable for them simply means making it readable.
+However, to understand our thinking, they must be able to access it.

 Feedback is an integral part of any big project.
 Ideally, we solicit feedback from functional experts, neutrally review their notes, and integrate their applicable suggestions.
 In practice, however, we often solicit feedback from our friends, review their notes somewhat defensively, and search in vain for usable insights.

 Feedback is always helpful, but it’s not always helpful in the ways we expect.
-Though we typically use feedback as a tool for finding solutions to our project’s problems, it’s a lot more effective (and more reliable) to use feedback as a tool for verifying our project’s problems (and determining which require our attention).
+Though we typically use feedback as a tool for finding solutions to our project’s problems, it’s more effective (and more reliable) to use feedback as a tool for verifying our project’s problems (and determining which of them require our attention).

 We do this by looking for the feedback behind the feedback.
 Readers’ suggestions are often motivated by the emotional friction they experienced when encountering our project.
 When we look in the background, to the feedback behind their feedback, we can identify this friction and deduce the problems that generated it.